Investigators probe cause of school bus crash that killed 2

 The crash left the bus lying on its side on the guardrail of Interstate 80 in Mount Olive, its undercarriage and front end sheared off and its steering wheel exposed.
 Some of the victims crawled out of the emergency exit in the back and an escape hatch on the roof.

-Fifth-grade student Theo Ancevski was sitting in the fourth row of the bus and was treated at a hospital for cuts and scrapes.
+Fifth-grade student Theo Ancevski was sitting in the fourth row and was treated at a hospital for cuts and scrapes.
 He said he thought something hit the truck right before he heard a scraping sound and the bus "toppled over."

 "A lot of people were screaming and hanging from their seat belts," he said.